hantswilliams/HHA_504_2023/WK4/assignment4b-selfmanaged.md

 ## **Week 4 Homework Assignment: MySQL on VMs with Azure and GCP**

 ### **Objective**:
-This week's assignment is all about diving deeper into databases, specifically MySQL, and understanding the nuances of running a database on a cloud VM.
-You'll get hands-on experience setting up a MySQL instance on a VM, integrating it with your Flask app, and tackling real-world challenges such as connection pooling and database migrations.
+Manually setting up and running a database on a cloud VM.
+You'll get hands-on experience setting up a MySQL instance on a VM, (optional but recommended: integrating it with your Flask app), and tackling real-world challenges such as connection pooling [and database migrations - maybe].

 ### **Instructions**: